cauemondek/movie-website/README.md

 <h1 align="center">Movie Website - CineHere</h1>
 <p align="center">A fully personalized movie website, with a catalog of movies, series and a search system.</p>

+## 📁 How access the project

+**You can download it and initialize it on your system or access it through GitHub Pages.**

 ## 🔨 Built with
 - HTML
 - CSS